-Your Google Business Profile (formerly Google My Business or “GMB”) is an essential tool for any business that wants to be visible in search engine results pages (SERPs).
-For multifamily apartments, a Google Business Profile is especially important because it allows you to list your property in Google Maps, making it easier for potential renters to find you.
+Your Google Business Profile (formerly Google My Business or “GMB”) for your multifamily property is an essential tool to increase your website’s visibility and ranking and therefore capture more of that organic traffic who is searching for an apartment in your area.
+For businesses like multifamily properties with physical locations, it is especially important because it allows you to list your property in Google Maps, making it easier for potential renters to find you.

 What Is a Google Business Profile?

 There are several reasons why a Google Business Profile is essential for your multifamily marketing strategy.
 First and foremost, Google makes it easier for potential renters to find your property.
-When someone searches for “apartments near me,” Google will show them a map with apartment listings and links to each property’s website.
+For example, when a potential renter types in “apartments near me” or “apartments in denver, co” in the search bar, Google will show them a map with apartment listings and links to each property’s website.
+A well-optimized GBP can help your property appear above the competition in your area.

 If your apartment complex has a business listing, it will appear on the map (provided you have optimized your listing), making it more likely that potential renters will click through to your multifamily website.